slsa-framework/slsa-policy/README.md

 ### What is slsa-policy?

-slsa-policy is a Go library, a CLI and a set of GitHub Actions to implement source-to-deployment policies across an organization.
+slsa-policy is an example Go library, CLI and set of GitHub Actions to implement source-to-deployment policies across an organization.
 The policy provides the following guarantees:

 1. Containers (builds) are protected against tampering across the SDLC
 2. Containers (builds) are bounds to a set of privileges, the same way that OS processes are restricted to a set of running privilages.
 In cloud environments,